semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 Notice that the `checkout` command automatically changes the current working directory in the Operating System of the VM to the directory defined in the `SEMAPHORE_GIT_DIR` environment variable.

+The following command will tell `checkout` to use the Semaphore Cache server to get the contents of the GitHub repository instead of using GitHub server:

+    checkout --use-cache

+If you set `SEMAPHORE_GIT_CACHE_KEEP=0` then

+If you set `SEMAPHORE_GIT_CACHE_KEEP=1` then

+If you set `SEMAPHORE_GIT_CACHE_AGE=86400`, then the cache for the GitHub repository will get updated after 1 day.

 ## libchecksum